utsav0/daily-dev-tips/src/pages/posts/fetch-api-in-vanilla-javascript.md

 The first API response will return an object, not an actual response, so we need to tell the promise that we want to return the response as JSON data.

-You can play around with this codepen.
+You can play around with this CodePen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js,result" data-user="rebelchris" data-slug-hash="abOXqoV" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Fetch API in Vanilla JavaScript">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/abOXqoV">